MaxRev-Dev/gdal.netcore/README.md

 #### Q: Packages does not work on CentOS 7, Ubuntu 18.04
 A: These are old distros and are out of support (EOL).
 Use docker (see [this Dockerfile](tests/MaxRev.Gdal.Core.Tests/Dockerfile) how to package your app) or a newer distro (GLIBC 2.31+).
 Packages for older systems are difficult to maintain.
 From 3.6.x version the Debian 11 distro is used.
 See [this](https://github.com/MaxRev-Dev/gdal.netcore/issues/87#issuecomment-1377995387) for more info.

+#### Q: Can I compile it on Ubuntu or another Unix-based system?

+A: Yes, you can (see [unix](/unix/) folder for readme).
+All you have to do, is to choose one of the latest distros like Ubuntu 22.04 or Debian 11 (recommended).
+From the 3.6.x version the Debian 11 distro is used by default.
+It was changed because of EOL of the previous distro (see answer above).
+Prior to 3.6.x version packages were built on CentOS - glibc of version 2.17.
+It's the lowest version [(in my opinion)](https://github.com/MaxRev-Dev/gdal.netcore/issues/1#issuecomment-522817778) that suits all common systems (Ubuntu, Debian, Fedora).

 #### Q: Projections are not working as expected
 A: This package only contains the [`proj.db` database](https://proj.org/resource_files.html#proj-db).
 Make sure you have installed `proj-data` package.
 It contains aditional grid shifts and other data required for projections.
 Add path to your data folder with `MaxRev.Gdal.Core.Proj.Configure()`.
 See [this](https://proj.org/resource_files.html) for more info.